GET TAX RELIEF NOW!

 Common Mistakes That Worsen Your Situation

-passed from the notice date, you will lose your automatic levy suspension and Tax Court appeal rights.
-You may still request an Equivalent Hearing within one year, but it does not suspend collection and provides no Tax Court review.
+• Missing the thirty-day deadline to request a CDP hearing: Once thirty days have passed from the notice date, you will lose your automatic levy suspension and Tax Court appeal rights.
+You may still request an equivalent hearing within one year, but it does not suspend collection or provide tax court review.

-thirty-day period runs from the date printed on the CDP notice, not from the date you physically received it.
+• Confusing the notice date with your receipt date for the deadline calculation: The thirty-day period runs from the date printed on the CDP notice, not from the date you physically received it.
 However, you benefit from the mailbox rule—if Form 12153 is postmarked by day thirty, it is timely even if received later.

-submit Form 12153 to preserve your hearing right, the Appeals cannot recommend collection alternatives without complete financial information.
-Failure to provide
+• Submitting Form 12153 without supporting financial documentation: While you can submit Form 12153 to preserve your hearing right, the appeals cannot recommend collection alternatives without complete financial information.
+Failure to provide documentation weakens your position and often results in the continuation of the collection action.

-to challenge it: CDP hearings generally cannot reopen tax assessments that were noticed correctly, and for which you had appeal rights you did not exercise.
-Focus on collection alternatives unless you genuinely had no prior opportunity to dispute the liability.
+• Attempting to dispute the underlying tax liability when you had a prior opportunity to challenge it: Generally, CDP hearings cannot reopen correctly noticed tax assessments, for which you had appeal rights but did not exercise them.
+Focus on collection alternatives if you had a prior opportunity to dispute the liability.

-your advocate.
+• Refusing to propose any collection alternative: Appeals is a neutral reviewer, not your advocate.
 If you simply ask them to stop collection without proposing a reasonable payment arrangement or settlement, Appeals has no alternative but to recommend and sustain the collection action.

-require documented proof of income and expenses.
+• Providing incomplete, disorganized, or unsupported financial information: Appeals require documented proof of income and expenses.
 Handwritten statements without supporting bank statements, pay stubs, or receipts lack credibility and will be discounted.

-seriousness and typically results in the Appeals sustaining the collection action.
+• Failing to appear for your scheduled hearing: Non-appearance signals a lack of seriousness and typically results in the appeals sustaining the collection action.
 If you are unable to attend, please contact Appeals immediately to reschedule.

-While paying in full resolves the matter, you may have been eligible for alternative collections, penalty abatement, or other forms of relief.
+• Paying the full tax debt without considering the strategic value of a CDP hearing: While paying in full resolves the matter, you may have been eligible for alternative collections, penalty abatement, or other forms of relief.
 Once paid, these options become moot.
 Consider whether a partial payment with an installment agreement is a better fit for your situation.

 What Happens If This Issue Is Ignored

-You may still request an Equivalent Hearing within one year by filing Form 12153.
-This provides a similar review of collection alternatives but continues collection and prevents a Tax Court appeal.
-After one year, even Equivalent Hearing rights expire, leaving you with Collection
+You may still request an equivalent hearing within one year by filing Form 12153.
+This provides a similar review of collection alternatives but continues collection and prevents a tax court appeal.

-Appeals Program procedures for specific actions, economic hardship levy release requests, or refund litigation after paying the debt.
+After one year, even equivalent hearing rights expire, leaving you with Collection Appeals Program procedures for specific actions, economic hardship levy release requests, or refund litigation after paying the debt.

 What Actually Improves Outcomes

 Filing Form 12153 early within the thirty-day window demonstrates seriousness and ensures you meet the deadline despite any mailing delays.
-Including complete and organized financial documentation with your initial submission enables Appeals to evaluate collection alternatives efficiently.
+Including complete, organized financial documentation with your initial submission enables Appeals to evaluate collection alternatives efficiently.
 Proposing a specific, realistic collection alternative based on your documented financial situation demonstrates good faith and provides Appeals with a concrete recommendation to support.

-Continuing to file all current tax returns and making voluntary payments on the debt during CDP review demonstrates compliance and often influences Appeals to recommend favorable terms.
+Continuing to file all current tax returns and making voluntary payments on the debt during CDP review demonstrates compliance and often influences appeals to recommend favorable terms.
+Attending your hearing prepared with the original supporting documents and clear explanations strengthens your credibility.
+Communicating promptly and professionally with the appeals officer throughout the process builds trust and ensures efficient resolution.

 When Professional Help Becomes Critical

-Seek professional assistance when
+Seek professional assistance when:

-• You are uncertain whether your notice qualifies for CDP or what your deadline is, and
+• You are uncertain whether your notice qualifies for CDP or what your deadline is, and time is short.

-• Your financial situation is complex, involving business income, rental property, or
+• Your financial situation is complex, involving business income, rental property, or significant assets that require sophisticated analysis.

-• You want to challenge the underlying tax liability and need guidance on whether you
+• You want to challenge the underlying tax liability and need guidance on whether you meet the requirements under IRC Section 6330(c)(2)(B).

-• You need to propose an Offer in Compromise or a Partial Payment Installment
+• You need to propose an Offer in Compromise or a Partial Payment Installment Agreement, which requires detailed and reasonable calculations of potential collection amounts.

-• Appeals issued an unfavorable determination, and you are considering petitioning the
+• Appeals issued an unfavorable determination, and you are considering petitioning the Tax Court within thirty days.

-• The collection action poses an immediate threat to your business operations or financial
+• The collection action poses an immediate threat to your business operations or financial stability, necessitating urgent intervention.

 Tax professionals experienced in CDP procedures can prepare comprehensive Form 12153 submissions, organize financial documentation according to Collection Financial Standards, propose appropriate collection alternatives, represent you at the Appeals hearing, and appeal determinations to Tax Court if necessary.